Rethink Your Commute - Start Walking and Biking to School Today!

 If your school is not part of one of the eight schools listed above, your school can still have a Safe Routes to School program.
 Please click here to learn more about starting a walking and biking program at your school.
 You can also contact one of our Safe Routes to School Coordinators to help you get a program started at your school.

-For questions or more information, please contact one of our Safe Routes to School Coordinators:
+For questions or more information, please contact our Safe Routes to School Coordinator: